-- I. Execute scenery, lighting and/or projection design for a live theatrical production. - 2.
-Formulate and evaluate general drawing, theatrical painting skills, principles of color theory and paint mixing. - 3.
+- 1. Execute scenery, lighting and/or projection design for a live theatrical production. - Demonstrate, formulate and evaluate general drawing, theatrical painting skills, principles of color theory and paint mixing. - 3.
 Construct, rig and operate scenery for a live theatrical production. - 4.
 Execute projection designs, construct, rig and operate mixers, monitors, and projectors (both single and multiple screens) for a live theatrical production. - 5.
-Generate still and moving-image content, perform fundamental image and video editing and prepare media for projection for a live theatrical production. - 6.
-Identify and explain theory of stage lighting including functions and qualities of light, principles of electricity and color theory, and mount, maintain, and operate lighting instruments and equipment for various types of live theatrical production. - 7.
-Be required to view live theater productions, opera productions, symphonic, pop and classical music concerts and/or dance concerts to generate discussion of contemporary scenic, lighting and projection design projects and for the purpose of create considerations and written critical evaluation.
+Generate still and moving-image content, perform fundamental image and video editing and prepare media for projection for a live theatrical production. - Identify and explain theory of stage lighting including functions and qualities of light, principles of electricity and color theory, and mount, maintain, and operate lighting instruments and equipment for various types of live theatrical production. - 7.
+View live theater productions, opera productions, symphonic, pop and classical music concerts and/or dance concerts to generate discussion of contemporary scenic, lighting and projection design projects and for the purpose of creative considerations and written critical evaluation.